 While some facilities still promote the boot camp approach to drug and alcohol rehab, luxury facilities advertise at the other end of the substance abuse treatment spectrum.
 NIDA reports that there are over 14,500 facilities in the United States now providing addiction treatment combined with therapy, medication assistance, counseling, and more.
 While not all of these facilities fit into the luxury genre, popularity for the trend is ever-growing.

-At a luxury rehab cener, special consideration is given to patients’ needs, especially during detox.
+At a luxury rehab cener, special consideration is given to patients’ needs, especially during drug or alcohol detox.
 Many who admit themselves to these facilities take advantage of gourmet meals and spa-like services, such as massages and aromatherapy techniques used to aid in relaxation during the withdrawal process.
 In addition, you might find turndown service when you return from a long day of counseling and group therapy activities.
 While all of this sounds very nice, none of it really protects you from becoming one of the 40 to 60 percent of drug treatment patients who relapse post-treatment, per NIDA.

 Often, security is heightened, and you’ll notice the presence of more staff members around luxury facilities.
 Generally, the patients who can afford to stay at luxe centers are in a position to warrant the need for more privacy surrounding their specialized treatment plan.
 While celebrities do account for part of the patronage to high-end facilities, they are by no means the majority.